r-grandorder/tri-hermes/en/pages/Lostbelt/sin.md

 All right, that's enough!

 **Chen Gong:**
 Well, Red Hare?
-I believe this {(M) boy /(F) girl} is more than strong enough for us to serve.
+I believe this [♂ boy /♀ girl] is more than strong enough for us to serve.
 What do you think?

 **Red Hare:**
 That was fuuun!

 **Red Hare:**
 This Master's majesty and sheer presence would outshine even Guan Yu himself!
-I would be happy to let {(M) him /(F) her} ride on my back!
+I would be happy to let [♂ him /♀ her] ride on my back!

 **Red Hare:**
 Oh, I'm Lu Bu Fengxian.
 Pleased to meet you!